axingjia/Journey_To_Operation_Management/README.md

 * Restaurant, Hospital, National chain of small service firms, miscellaneous services, airline industry: SKIM

 # Yield Management
-* Meaning chnaing price to match the demand curve based on differences in the customer's willingness to pay
+* Meaning changing price to match the demand curve based on differences in the customer's willingness to pay
 * SKIM

 # Chapter 14: Material Requirement Planning(MRP) and ERP